 Auditions Announced for

-Rehearsals will be held three nights per week on Sunday, Tuesday and Thursday evenings from 7:00-10:00 pm beginning on Tuesday, March 28, 2017.
-Tech week rehearsals will be Sunday through Thursday, June 11-15, 2017.
-We do ask that Friday, June 16, 2017 be held in case an additional tech week rehearsal is needed.
-The pickup rehearsal will be held on Thursday, June 22, 2017.
+Rehearsals will be held three times per week on Sunday, Tuesday & Thursday evenings (7:00-10:00pm) with three Wednesday evening rehearsals on May 17th, May 31st and July 5th.
+Rehearsals will begin on Tuesday, May 16, 2017.
+Tech week rehearsals will be Sunday through Thursday, July 23-27, 2017.
+We do ask that Friday, July 28, 2017 be held in case an additional tech week rehearsal is needed.
+The pickup rehearsal will be held on Thursday, August 3, 2017.
 If you are unable to make the mandatory tech week rehearsals and/or pickup rehearsal, we will be unable to cast you in this production.

-CALLBACKS: Thursday, March 23, 2017 at 7:00 p.m.
+CALLBACKS: Wednesday, May 10, 2017 at 7:00 p.m.

 AUDITIONS BY APPOINTMENT ONLY

 Please visit our website at www.warnertheatre.org/auditions and fill out the on-line audition request form or send an email to email@example.com to schedule your appointment.
 An audition confirmation e-mail will be sent with full details on what will be expected at your audition.

-Saturday, June 17, 2017 at 8:00 pm
+Saturday, July 29, 2017 at 8:00 pm

-Sunday, June 18, 2017 at 2:00 pm
+Sunday, July 30, 2017 at 2:00 pm

-Friday, June 23, 2017 at 8:00 pm
+Friday, August 4, 2017 at 8:00 pm

-Saturday, June 24, 2017 at 8:00 pm
+Saturday, August 5, 2017 at 8:00 pm

-Sunday, June 25, 2017 at 2:00 pm
+Sunday, August 6, 2017 at 2:00 pm

 ABOUT THE SHOW